RudraSingh4/Django-githubaction/README.md

 2. Write a workflow related Django project.

-In Github repo click Action , Click Secrets and variable and set set Secret (1.Docker_username 2.
+In Github repo click Action , Click Secrets and variable and set Secret (1.Docker_username 2.
 Docker_password) Open Docker hub and set tokens (open profile and click security and create new tokens ) copy tokens and paste in (docker password) secret.